polyfy/polylith/readme.md

 components, bases and libraries and how to work with them from the development environment.

 We will give a short introduction to `tools.deps` and how to use build scripts to create depolyable artifacts.
-We will show how `git` is used to tag code and releases and how it enables us to test and release the code incrementally.
+We will show how `git` is used to tag the code and how it enables us to test and release the code incrementally.

+We will show how `profiles` will help us work from a single development environment for maximum efficiency and how dependencies and library usage can be displayed.

 We will explain the value of components and how they bring context to our development experience, which will help us build decoupled and scalable systems from day one.

-Finally, we hope this will make you a happier developer!
+Happy coding!

 ## Realworld Example